 The Little Details

-In addition to the big projects, like the will and life insurance, there are a few little details that are also very important.
+In addition to the big projects, like the will and life insurance, a few little details are also very important.

-Keep a folder where all of these important documents are organized.
+Also, ensure that you keep the will in a folder where all these important documents are organized.

 Make sure someone in your family knows exactly where it is.